llmsystem/llmsys_s24_hw2/README.md

 Hints:
 - **Embedding**: You'll want to use your one_hot function to easily get embeddings for all your tokens.
 This function will test both your one_hot function in combination with your Embedding module.
+- **Dropout** : Please use numpy.random.binomial with the appropriate parameters and shape for your mask.

 Run the following to test an individual function eg.
 ```